Gilles-Lengy/symplypage/README.md

 # Symplypage

 I've created Symplypage to manage one single page websites that I'm going to use to present some of my personnal projects.
-For me is a good way to pratice Symfony5 what I learned throught Symfonycastcast.
+For me is a good way to pratice Symfony5 what I learned throught Symfonycast.

 For now it's a POC.